 1. The written examination is designed to test understanding of graduate-level mechanical engineering concepts and methods.
-It covers three subject areas to be selected by the student among the following: materials structure & properties, control systems, engineering analysis, fluid mechanics, heat transfer, thermodynamics, solid mechanics.
-Students are strongly encouraged to complete the relevant graduate-level course work for the selected subject areas (updated for 2020-2021):
+It covers three subject areas to be selected by the student: materials structure & properties, control systems, engineering analysis, fluid mechanics, heat transfer, thermodynamics, and solid mechanics.
+Students are strongly encouraged to complete the relevant graduate-level coursework for the selected subject areas:

-Торіс Relevant course work Quarter offered
+Topic Relevant course work Quarter offered

-Materials Structures & ME266 Spring 21

-Properties

-Control Systems ME/EE235 Winter 21
+Control Systems ME235/EE235 Winter 2024

-Engineering Analysis ME200 Spring 21
+Engineering Analysis ME200 Fall 2023

-Fluid Mechanics ME240A Winter 21
+Fluid Mechanics ME240A Fall 2023

-Heat Transfer ME241A Winter 21
+Heat Transfer ME241A Winter 2024

-Thermodynamics ME243 Winter 21
+Thermodynamics ME243A Fall 2023

-Solid Mechanics ME261 Fall 20
+Solid Mechanics ME261 Fall 2023

+Materials Structure and Properties ME266 Winter 2024

-2. Oral component assesses the student's ability to conduct independent research.
+2. The oral component assesses the student's ability to conduct independent research.
 This examination is administered by a committee of 3 faculty members selected by the candidate in consultation with the advisor.
-The student is required to submit a form that lists the committee members and the outcome of the exam signed by the committee chair.
-The oral exam has to be completed within the first two weeks after the start of the Fall quarter following the written exam.
-For instance, if a student takes the written examination in Spring 2021, he/she is required to take the oral part of the preliminary examination within the first two weeks of Fall 2021.
-Failure to take the oral exam on time constitutes non-satisfactory progress and disqualifies candidate from awards, fellowships, teaching assistantships and relevant benefits reserved for students in good standing.
-If the student fails the oral exam the first time, they will be required to retake the exam before the start of the upcoming fall quarter.
+The student must submit a form that lists the committee members and the outcome of the exam signed by the committee chair.
+The oral exam must be completed within the first two weeks after the start of the Fall quarter following the written exam.
+For instance, if a student takes the written examination in Spring 2024, they are required to take the oral part of the preliminary examination before week 3 of Fall 2024.
+Failure to take the oral exam on time constitutes non-satisfactory progress and disqualifies the candidate from awards, fellowships, teaching assistantships, and relevant benefits reserved for students in good standing.
+If the student fails the oral exam the first time, they will be required to retake it before the start of the upcoming fall quarter.